 A father needs to demonstrate that he is able and willing to co-parent with the mother.
 This is a huge factor that courts will look at when making a custody decision.
 A father needs to show that he is willing to cooperate and work with the mother to jointly make decisions about the child’s upbringing.

-A child custody lawyer can explain a father’s custody rights in terms that the average person will understand.
+A father’s custody rights lawyer can explain what needs to be done in simple terms that the average person will understand.
 Legal jargon and wording in many legal documents leave parents more confused than when they began dealing with the issue.
 An attorney simplifies the process so fathers are aware of their rights and can use these to get the amount of custody they deserve.

 Unfortunately, some fathers do not retain legal counsel.
 They are left to decipher custody laws and guidelines on their own, which can be very frustrating.
 They may forfeit some rights to custody of their children because they do not know any better.
 If they ever do realize this, the resulting battle for custody can be brutal and affect the children in a negative way.
 Father’s custody rights are important to defend and you must be aware the pitfalls to avoid.